Explore

 Philadelphia Weather Update: From Storms to a Cold Front

-The Philadelphia region also experienced the brunt of the system before it eventually moved out toward the Atlantic.
+Philadelphia experienced thunderstorms followed by a sharp temperature drop after the storm.
 6abc Philadelphia reported that while the storms were intense, their departure marked a significant shift in the local climate.
 Following the passage of the severe weather front, a dramatic temperature drop was forecasted.
 This transition is a hallmark of post-storm atmospheric stabilization, where the turbulent warm air is replaced by a much cooler, more stable air mass.

 By Tuesday, Philadelphia residents were expected to wake up to much colder conditions.
 This "weather whiplash" is common during the spring and autumn months but can be jarring for those who were experiencing record or near-record warmth just hours prior.
 The arrival of the cold front effectively ended the immediate threat of severe thunderstorms, as the energy required for such storms was dissipated by the incoming cold air.